 Evergreen flowering plants represent the best of both worlds.
 Many gardeners seek plants with pretty flowers, just as many seek specimens with evergreen leaves.
 Both are important: Great floral displays give your yard eye-popping color in spring and summer, while evergreen foliage offers a year-round constancy that saves your landscape from the feast-or-famine syndrome.

 The Rhododendron genus includes not only its namesake shrubs but also azaleas.
 Only some of the latter are evergreen.
-Flowers of the former can come in many colors, including:
+A magnificent example of an evergreen azalea is the Stewartstonian.

 Evergreen foliage can provide fabulous visual interest even when it is no longer attached to its plant.
 Crafts enthusiasts appreciate the time-honored practice of harvesting evergreen boughs (whether broadleaf or needled) to make wreaths, kissing balls, swags, Christmas garlands, and other outdoor Christmas decorations.
 The broadleaf evergreen leaves of Kalmia latifolia (zones 4 to 9) are especially valued for use in garlands.